Thajeepan-Rathiharan/Digital-Library/README.md

 ## Features of the site

-* Feature 1 - Fully functioning tabs that load up different books.
+* Feature 1 - Simple design.
 * Feature 2 - Has a search bar which can bring up a book that you see.
-* Feature 3 - Simple design.
+* Feature 3 - Fully functioning tabs that load up different books.
-* Feature 4 - Links to my portfolio when clicking 'About' in the top menu bar.

 ## Technology used